antonKorobenko/HTML-CSS-JS-course/README.md

 # Readme

-## In this repository I practice and develop my WEB-development skills
+## In this repository I practice and develop my WEB-development while passing the HTML, CSS, and Javascript for Web Developers Coursera Course

 ## **"It ain't much, but it's honest work"**